Edward the Black Prince: Appellation "Black Prince"

 Edward is often referred to as the "Black Prince".
 The first known source to use this sobriquet was the antiquary John Leland in the 1530s or early 1540s (about 165 years after Edward's death).
-Leland mentions it in two manuscript notes of this period, with the implication that it was in relatively widespread use by that date.
+Leland mentions it in two manuscript notes of this period, with the implication that it was relatively common by that date.
 In one instance, he refers in Latin to "Edwardi Principis cog: Nigri (i.e., "Edward the Prince, cognomen: The Black"); in the other, in English to "the Blake Prince".
 In both instances, Leland is summarising earlier works – respectively, the 14th-century Eulogium Historiarum and the late 15th-century chronicle formerly attributed to John Warkworth – but in neither case does the name appear in his source texts.
 In print, Roger Ascham in his 1545 Toxophilus refers to "ye noble black prince Edward beside Poeters"; while Richard Grafton in his 1569 Chronicle at Large uses the name on three occasions, saying that "some writers name him the black prince", and elsewhere that he was "commonly called the black Prince".
 Raphael Holinshed uses it several times in his 1577 Chronicles; and it is also used by William Shakespeare in his plays Richard II (written c.
 1595; Act 2, scene 3) and Henry V (c.
 1599; Act 2, scene 4).
-In 1688, it appears in the title of Joshua Barnes's The History of that Most Victorious Monarch, Edward IIId, King of England and France, and Lord of Ireland, and First Founder of the Most Noble Order of the Garter: Being a Full and Exact Account Of the Life and Death of the said King: Together with That of his Most Renowned Son, Edward, Prince of Wales and of Aquitain, Sirnamed the Black-Prince.
+In 1688, it appears in the title of Joshua Barnes's The History of that Most Victorious Monarch, Edward III, [and his] Son, Edward, Prince of Wales and of Aquitain, Sirnamed the Black-Prince.

 The origins of the name are uncertain, though many theories have been proposed, falling under two main themes, that it is derived from Edward's black shield (and/or the rumours that he wore black armour), or from his brutal reputation, particularly towards the French in Aquitaine.
-It was possibly intended as a double entendre, combining these two meanings.
+It was possibly intended as a double entendre.